 Social Studies - It is important for students to understand the world around them and have a clear understanding of historical events and how they impact the world today.
 Students study cultures in countries around the world as well as our own community, state, and nation.
 In each grade level, a specific project is added to enhance the students’ knowledge of the cultures studied.

 Bible - Students learn about the grand narrative of the Christian faith by studying the Bible.
 They study the people, places, and events in the Bible.
 They are taught a cohesive framework for Christianity and understand where they fit into God’s plan for His people.

 Fine and Performing Arts & Enrichment Classes

-Music - Students learn music theory and grow to enjoy the gift of various forms of music through general music classes, and in grade 4, recorder classes.
+Music - Students learn music theory and grow to enjoy the gift of various forms of music through general music classes.
 Introduction to band is in 5th grade.
 Several performances are scheduled throughout the year to encourage presentation before an audience.

 Art - Instruction in the elements and techniques of the various media allow every student creative expression as an artist.
 Art mediums explored include drawing, painting, printmaking, various 3-dimensional art mediums, and mixed media.
 Students study master artists and their various techniques.

 Technology - Our program in grades K-5 is designed towards creative computing.
 All tools used to teach (such as unplugged activities, arts, stories, and games) are design based.
 Students design creations, personalize them, collaborate with peers, and then reflect on and rethink their ideas.

-Songs, games, drama, and other activities help students learn vocabulary and grammar in a foreign language.
-Students study Spanish in grades 1-5 in a fun and interactive way.
+Spanish - Songs, games, drama, and other activities help students learn the sound, basic conversation skills, and beginning vocabulary of Spanish.
+Students study Spanish from preschool throughout each grade of lower school in a fun and interactive way.